-Small Account Strategy (Backtest)
+Small Account Trading Strategy

 A small account trading strategy refers to the trading methods and risk management approach a trader can apply to grow a relatively small account.
 Starting trading with a small account means having to use leverage and making fewer trades.
 Thus, a small account strategy requires stringent risk management, patience, and discipline.